monarco/monarco-hat-documentation/Monarco_HAT_Firmware_Roadmap.md

 # Monarco HAT Firmware History and Roadmap

-Monarco HAT firmware public repository: <https://github.com/monarco/monarco-hat-firmware-bin>
+Monarco HAT firmware public repository: <https://github.com/monarco/monarco-hat-firmware-bin> - includes firmware update tool and desription of the update procedure.

+## Features implemented in v2.008 Release

+* Implemented Host Watchdog function to reset your Raspberry Pi by power-cycling in case of software freeze.

 ## Features implemented in v2.007 Release